mento-protocol/oracle-relayer/README.md

    # To fetch secrets, you'll need the `Secret Manager Secret Accessor` IAM role assigned to your Google Cloud Account
    relayer_pk      = "<relayer-private-key>"
    ```

+## Debugging Local Problems

+For most local `terraform` or `gcloud` problems, your first steps should always be to:

+- Clear your cache via `npm run cache:clear`
+- Re-run the Terraform setup script via `./bin/set-up-terraform.sh`

 ## Running and testing the Cloud Function locally